 The Real Estate Foundation's operating revenues are comprised of restricted-expendable contributions, support from the University, transfers from related organizations, lease revenue, rental income and other miscellaneous operating activity.
-Operating revenues totaled \$1,430,649 for the fiscal year ended June 30, 2021, an increase of \$700,864, or 96%, as compared to fiscal year 2020.
-The increase in operating revenues from the previous year is mostly attributed to contributions of real estate which represents \$1,080,000, or 75%.
+Operating revenues totaled \$2,019,479 for the fiscal year ended June 30, 2022, an increase of \$588,830, or 41%, as compared to fiscal year 2021.
+The increase in operating revenues from the previous year is mostly attributed to a contribution of real estate, lease revenue from Boosters, and other revenue from assisting the FSU BOT and City of Tallahassee to negotiate a series of easements, which represents \$1,680,104, or 83%.